chongyangshi/budget-k8s/README.md

 * `hashicorp/google` (and associated `hashicorp/google-beta`) for GCP resources
 * `hashicorp/kubernetes` for in-cluster configurations of the ingress Traefik Proxy and associated GCP resources

-Because until the `google` provider has created the actual GKE Kubernetes cluster, the `kubernetes` provider cannot be configured fully -- a dependency between the two providers -- it is somewhat necessary for the template to be split in two layers so that they could be bootstrapped cleanly.
+Because the `kubernetes` provider cannot be configured fully until the `google` provider has created the actual GKE cluster -- a dependency between the two providers -- it is somewhat necessary for the template to be split in two layers so that they could be bootstrapped cleanly.

 Therefore, you should execute the standard Terraform apply process below in the following order: